 WITH OPTIONAL LIVE HANDS-ON TRAINING

-To further the learning experience, an optional hands-on training is offered regionally (US and Canada only).
+To further the learning experience, optional hands-on training is offered regionally (US and Canada only).
 The virtual program must be completed before participating in this live training.
-InHealth Technologies and the hosting facility offer this program at no cost to the participant, however cost of travel is not provided, and space is limited.
+InHealth Technologies and the hosting facility offer this program at no cost to the participant, however, the cost of travel is not provided, and space is limited.

 These offerings will focus exclusively on InHealth Technologies® products.